Turtle Island Merchandise - now available online!

 Shipping and Handling included on all orders being shipped within the continental US.

 (International orders (including Canada) please add $15.00 to cover the additional shipping and handling)

-To pay with a check or money order, please send your name, mailing address and phone number along with the indication of which item you are purchasing and your correct payment to 'Turtle Island Preserve':
+To pay "old-school" (our preference) with a check or money order, please send your name, mailing address and phone number along with the indication of which item you are purchasing and your correct payment to 'Turtle Island Preserve':

 *Re: Merchandise Purchase*